Yaulendil/tengwar-rs/README.md

 ---

+¹ While ***this program*** does not affect whitespace, it can only work with the discrete arguments provided to it by the environment running it.
+Most environments will split your input at spaces and provide the surrounding words as unconnected values;
+This program cannot distinguish between `tengwar asdf qwert` and `tengwar asdf<TAB>qwert`.
+It is therefore highly recommended to enclose all of your input text in double quotes.

+---

 ## Features

 [Cargo Features](https://doc.rust-lang.org/cargo/reference/features.html#command-line-feature-options) allow very powerful changes to the behavior of a program to be baked in at compile-time.